 About "Speech": focused on polite and discreet language, the sound of soft, easyto-listen words.
 Language is also about respecting the content of words, paying attention to "speech" to "please" everyone and especially "please" the superiors.
 Words express the human soul.
 Rules and standards in communication are always necessary for everyone because it is a means of expressing thoughts and expressing the cultural beauty of people.
 Today, women don't always have to be shy, soft-spoken, and smiling to be called obedient.
 "Speech" needs to be clear, coherent, standard language, easy to hear, inspiring and appropriate to each situation, that's what is important.
-In addition, women are forthright, brave in criticism and self-criticism, and struggle against inequality in the family, with phenomena of lack of democracy and inequality in the society, in order to protect the rights of women. their own interests and those of others.
-A woman's strength is her soft, easy-tolisten, slow way of speaking with the motto "soft but tight".
+In addition, women are forthright, brave in criticism and self-criticism, and struggle against inequality in the family, with phenomena of lack of democracy and inequality in the society, in order to protect the rights of women, their own interests and those of others.
+A woman's strength is her soft, easy-to-listen, slow way of speaking with the motto "soft but tight".

-Synesis, v.
-14, n.
-1, p.
-207-220, jan/jul 2022, ISSN 1984-6754 © Universidade Católica de Petrópolis, Petrópolis, Rio de Janeiro, Brasil
+© Universidade Católica de Petrópolis, Petrópolis, Rio de Janeiro, Brasil